0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/update-claims.md

     required String privateKey,
   });
 ```

 where:

-`claimId` is the credential's id.
+`claimId` is the credential's ID.

 `issuer` is the `did` of the issuer.

-`did` is the unique id of the identity.
+`did` is the unique ID of the identity.

 `state` is the credential's current state.